OlivierMounicq/Powershell/CSharpMethodCalling.md

 ## Call a C# module from PowerShell

+The purpose is to retrieve the name of tables used in the stored procedures.
+And we want to retrieve only the tables stored in the database naming _NewCo_.
+The prefix of the tables is NewCo.dbo or \[NewCo\].\[dbo\].

 #### 1/ Create a new C\# dll

 Open VS Code and create a new class library project